Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 CSW Responsibilities

-1. Contact the Probation Department’s Transportation Dispatcher, (323) 226-2323 to schedule the transportation no later than 24 hours prior to the hearing.
-Follow the procedures for Removal Orders.
+1. Contact the Probation Department’s Transportation Dispatcher, (323) 226-2323 to schedule the transportation at least 24 hours prior to the hearing.
+Follow the procedures for Incarcerated Parents/Dependent Minors Removal/In-custody Transportation Requests.

 2. Document all contacts and transactions (e.g., faxes, etc.) in the Contact Notebook in CWS/CMS.